 From 1960 to 1964, a rapid construction campaign of both day schools and hostels showed the government's continued uncertainty about how education plans fit with the future of the traditional Inuit economy.
 Day schools were designed to bring conventional schooling to as many young Inuit as possible, but the hostels were built to allow the older generations, and particularly the parents of pupils in school, to remain on the land.
-By 1963, there were small hostels serving day schools at Igloolik (24 beds), Kinngait (24 beds), Pangnirtung (24 beds), Qikiqtarjuaq (24 beds), Sanikiluaq (12 beds), and Grise Fiord.

-Despite the government's intentions to combine schooling with seasonal patterns of life, there were early warnings from the communities that hostels could disrupt the traditional economy.
+By 1963, there were small hostels serving day schools at Igloolik (twenty-four beds), Cape Dorset (twenty-four beds), Pangnirtung (twenty-four beds), Qikiqtarjuaq (twenty-four beds), Sanikiluaq (twelve beds), and Grise Fiord.
+Despite the government's intentions, there were early warnings from the communities that the hostels could disrupt the traditional economy.
 A 1961 RCMP report from Clyde River forecast such trouble:

 [If] the camp Eskimo children started to attend school regularly there could be some trouble with loitering.
 The main reason for the loitering would be parents being reluctant to leave their children in school, as this would tend to "break up" the family, as the Eskimos refer to the situation.
-It is felt that most of the trouble would come from the Eskimo mother.26
+It is felt that most of the trouble would come from the Eskimo mother.

-Despite these concerns, a major new school and hostel building program was designed in 1965 to include plans for additional small hostels at Kimmirut (12 beds), Arctic Bay (12 beds), Clyde River (24 beds), and Pond Inlet (36 beds), along with a pair of 100-bed hostels at Pangnirtung and Igloolik.27

-The government completely miscalculated the impact its program would have on Inuit families and seasonal life.
-An RCMP officer at Pond Inlet observed:
+Despite these concerns, a major new school and hostel building program was designed in 1965, and included plans for additional small hostels at Kimmirut (twelve beds), Arctic Bay (twelve beds), Clyde River (twentyfour beds), and Pond Inlet (thirty-six beds), along with a pair of hundredbed hostels at Pangnirtung and Igloolik.
+The government completely miscalculated the impact its program would have on Inuit families and mobility patterns.
+An RCMP officer at Pond Inlet warned that same year that:

 The only foreseen problem in the immediate future ... will be the mass migration from the camps to the settlements.
 This has been quite noticeable this year in Pond Inlet ...
 This is brought about mainly by the parents wishing to be close to their children, when they leave the camps to attend school in the settlement.
 Because of the close-knit Eskimo family, this will continue to be a problem, and in the future, I would imagine a very great one.
-This past year a whole camp moved into the settlement, the only reason given, to be close to their children attending school.28
+This past year a whole camp moved into the settlement, the only reason given, to be close to their children attending school.

-The opening of hostels and day schools accelerated the growth of settlements as Inuit parents relocated whole families, and at times, entire ilagiit nunagivaktangit, to be closer to their children attending school.
-The tight-knit kinship bonds so prevalent in Inuit society simply would not withstand government-imposed separation between parents, children, siblings, grandparents, and extended family members.
+The opening of hostels and day schools sped up the growth of settlements as Inuit parents relocated whole families, and at times, entire ilagiit nunagivaktangit, to be closer to their children attending school.
+The tightknit kinship bonds so prevalent in Inuit society simply would not withstand government-imposed separation between parents, children, siblings, grandparents, and extended family members.

 Numerous witnesses told the QTC that their decision to relocate to a settlement was driven by separation from school-age children.
-Within a few years, officials admitted that the existing hostels were mostly being used for other purposes.
-Out of 32 small hostels in the Arctic District, only 12 were actually in use as pupil residences, the cause being the "very rapid urbanization in the Arctic District settlements," 29 meaning that many families were living year-round in the settlement.
+Within a few years, officials were admitting that the existing hostels were mostly being used for other purposes.
+Out of thirty-two small hostels in the Arctic District, only twelve were actually in use as pupil residences, the cause being the "very rapid urbanization in the Arctic District settlements."
 Speaking of his own decision to move from his ilagiit nunagivaktangat to the Pond Inlet community in 1967, Gamailie Kilukishak stated that he decided to move because his eldest child was expected to attend school.
 Unless the family moved, his son would be living in a hostel.
-Gamailie explained to QIA interviewer Davidee Qamaniq, "No one told me [to move], I don't remember being told but because I wanted to follow for the love towards my child and I didn't want to be separated, I voluntarily moved here."30
+Gamailie explained to the QIA interviewer Davidee Qamaniq, "No one told me [to move], I don't remember being told but because I wanted to follow for the love towards my child and I didn't want to be separated, I voluntarily moved here."